arisapooeater/9CT-Task-3/PROJECT_DOCUMENTATION.md

 1. Speed : The system should not take a unreasonable amount of time to process/load (should be around ~5-20 seconds max)
 2. Security : All data taken from students should be anonymous and not attached to any gmails.
 3. Reliability : Error messages should be clear, specific and informative(eg. Unsupported file format).
-Data used and displayed in this project/final reporting should also be accurate to student responses, and within established range(1-5).
+Data used and displayed in this project/final reporting should also b  e accurate to student responses, and within established range(1-5).
 4. Usability : The 'README' document needs to clear and concise in the purpose of the system and how to use it.
 The User Interface should be accessible, easy to navigate and comprehensible to viewers.